ClickHouse/ClickHouse/docs/en/development/style.md

 The same is true for small methods in any classes or structs.

-For templated classes and structs, do not separate the method declarations from the implementation (because otherwise they must be defined in the same translation unit).
+For template classes and structs, do not separate the method declarations from the implementation (because otherwise they must be defined in the same translation unit).

 **31.** You can wrap lines at 140 characters, instead of 80.